 - Not just consultation and treatment, but many other services can be fulfilled through telemedicine, which brings together the best of both worlds - medicine and telecommunication.

-- It helps in the disseminations of specialized knowledge among the medical community through advanced technology and peer to peer reviews.
+- It helps in the dissemination of specialized knowledge among the medical community through advanced technology and peer-to-peer reviews.

-- It also very useful for emergency medical consultations in the times of an epidemic or crisis.
+- It's very useful for emergency medical consultations in times of an epidemic or crisis.

 With the growing attention for telemedicine services, countries around the world are developing a regulatory framework for the industry.
 While India is already one of the top 10 countries in the telemedicine marketing the world, adoption of a regulatory framework will help the segment grow rapidly.

-Online consultation platforms have supported healthcare needs of Indians at a time of lockdown.
-Saurabh Arora, the founder and CEO Lybrate in a press statement said that, “It is the need of the hour to contain the spread of virus.
+Online consultation platforms have supported the healthcare needs of Indians at a time of lockdown.
+Saurabh Arora, the founder and CEO of Lybrate in a press statement said that “It is the need of the hour to contain the spread of the virus.
 The healthcare burden on the country is gigantic around this time and platforms like ours can definitely help share it.
 People can consult doctors on Lybrate across specialties and so on other platforms, letting hospitals tend to more serious patients”.

-Besides telemedicine, other healthtech segments such as online pharmacy, medicine technology and medical devices have also called for increased regulatory clarity so that startups can focus on the model rather than tweaking their operations.
-When it comes to the online consultation market, the COVID 19 crisis could bring about a lot of clarity and growth just like fintech sector got a push in India after the demonetization in 2016.
+Besides telemedicine, other health-tech segments such as online pharmacy, medical technology, and medical devices have also called for increased regulatory clarity so that startups can focus on the model rather than tweaking their operations.
+When it comes to the online consultation market, the COVID 19 crisis could bring about a lot of clarity and growth just like the fintech sector got a push in India after the demonetization in 2016.

 1. What is an online doctor consultation or online medical consultation?

 Ans- When you visit a doctor about your health-related issues through an audio/video/chat, it is called an online doctor consultation or online medical consultation.
 This is an alternative for you when you cannot visit a doctor physically at the clinic or hospital.